 and Nov 1st for Spring applicants.

-A Medical Assistant performs administrative and certain clinical duties under the direction of a physician.
+A Registered Medical Assistant performs administrative and certain clinical duties under the direction of a physician.
 Administrative duties may include scheduling appointments, maintaining medical records, billing, and coding information for insurance purposes.
 Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, giving injections, assisting with procedures and administering medications as directed by a physician.

-The Medical Assistant Program is a 12-month certificate program that offers college credit.
+The Registered Medical Assistant Program is a 12-month certificate program that offers college credit.
 Upon completion of the program, students will be able to apply to take the certification exam with American Medical Technologist to become a Registered Medical Assistant (RMA).

 All admission requirements must be completed by June 1.
 Detailed information about all Health Professions programs and requirements may be found in the Health Professions Booklet.